Book Review: "Path of Angels" by Dawn Witzke

 There is basic character development for the main characters, with character sketches for the background characters and enemies.
 However, the “bad guys” and “bad girl” are not all nor entirely evil.

-Ms. Witzke’s book along with Karina Fabian’s work belongs to a niche many don’t know exists – Christian science fiction, much but not all of which is Catholic.
+Witzke’s book, along with Karina Fabian’s work, belongs to a niche many don’t know exists—Christian science fiction, much but not all of which is Catholic.
 Some works in the Christian fiction genre are as dystopian as this, like Storms of Transformation series by Daniella Bova.
 They are typically rated PG or PG-13 on both sex and violence, though some works hit R.

-The reveal toward the end of “Path of Angels” is a surprise.
+The reveal toward the end of the book is a surprise.
 While lightly hinted, it is nowhere near the works that telegraph the ending by the halfway mark.